duckwork/autocento/README.md

 ...
 ````

-To compile all the markdown into glorious, glorious HTML (visible at <autocento.me>), run `compile.sh` (`bash compile.sh` in Windows) in the root directory of this git repository.
+To compile all the markdown into glorious, glorious HTML (visible at <http://autocento.me>), run `compile.sh` (`bash compile.sh` in Windows) in the root directory of this git repository.

 [pandoc]: http://johnmacfarlane.net/pandoc/